-Russia’s oil and gas exports are helping to blunt the pain of sanctions
+The loophole that’s keeping Russia’s economy alive

 Still, oil and gas will blunt the pain so long as the West keeps buying, economists say.

-“Sanctions were designed to starve the Russian economy, but the carveout for oil and gas exports is a very large feeding tube,” Schott said.
-"They are getting significant economic nourishment from oil and gas.”
+“Sanctions were designed to starve the Russian economy, but the carve-out for oil and gas exports is a very large feeding tube,” Schott said.
+“They are getting significant economic nourishment from oil and gas.”